An easy-to-follow guide to caring for your kittens after they are born.

 Talk to your vet about the following treatments for your kittens:

-Neutering - The queen can be neutered while she is still with or feeding the kittens as long as the surgical wound will not be affected by enlarged mammary glands.
-Fortunately the spay wound will normally be on her side.
+- Neutering.
+The mother can be neutered while she is still with or feeding the kittens as long as the surgical wound will not be affected by enlarged mammary glands.
+Fortunately the neutering wound will normally be on her side.
 You do not need to wait until her milk has dried up, though it is usually best to wait until the kittens are no longer dependent on her and neuter her when the kittens are around eight weeks old.
-The queen can get pregnant again as early as one or two weeks after giving birth, so it is sensible to get her neutered promptly.
+The mother can get pregnant again as early as one or two weeks after giving birth, so it is sensible to get her neutered promptly.
+The kittens should be neutered when they're around four months old.
+If neutering is not carried out by then, you should separate males from females and the mother to prevent in-breeding.
+Ask your vet if you need help sexing the kittens.
+Find out more about neutering

 Weaning kittens